jessepav/lacygoill-wiki-backup/vim/string.md

     echo strwidth(char)

-### What if this number changes depending on where the character is put on the current line?
+### What if this number can change depending on where the character is put on the current line?

     echo strdisplaywidth(char, col)